CarenYsf/CarenYsf/README.md

 - 👋 Hi, I’m @CarenYsf
-- 👀 I’m interested in coding,robotics,ai and automation.
+- 👀 I’m interested in coding.
 - 🌱 I’m currently learning Computer Engineering at LAU.
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: carenyoussef3@gmail.com